fogfish/gurl/doc/user-guide.md

 ### Using Variables for Dynamic Behavior

 A pure functional style of development does not have variables or assignment statements.
 The program is defined by applying type constructors, constants and functions.
-However, this principle do not closely match current architectures.
+However, this principle does not closely match current architectures.
 Programs are implemented using variables such as memory lookups and updates.
 Any complex real-life networking I/O is not an exception, it requires a global operational state.
 So far, all examples have used constants and literals but ᵍ🆄🆁🅻 combinators also support dynamic behavior of I/O parameters using pointers to variables.

 ```go
 func dynamic(host, token, lang *string, req, data *T) gurl.Arrow {